Per sempre (Nina Zilli song)

-"Per sempre" (/it/; "Forever") is a song by Italian singer Nina Zilli, released in 2012 as the lead single from her second studio album, L'amore è femmina.
+"Per sempre" (/it/; "Forever") is a song co-written, recorded and produced by Italian singer Nina Zilli.
+It was released on 15 February 2012 as the lead single from her second studio album L'amore è femmina.

 The song competed in the "Big Artists" section of the Sanremo Music Festival 2012, placing seventh in a field of fourteen entries.
 During the contest, Zilli and her entry were also chosen by a specific jury to represent in the Eurovision Song Contest 2012.
 It was later announced that a change had occurred and that Zilli's competing song at Eurovision would be "L'amore è femmina" instead.

 The song peaked at number five on the Italian Singles Chart and it was certified platinum for domestic downloads exceeding 30,000 units.

 Background

 The song was composed by Zilli herself, together with popular Italian songwriter Roberto Casalino.
 It is a traditional ballad, inspired by the style of 1960s' popular Italian female singers such as Mina, who also influenced Zilli's look on stage during the Sanremo Music Festival.

 The lyrics of the song refer to the end of a lovestory, with Zilli setting aside her pride while promising eternal love and asking her ex-partner to come back to her.